hosseinoliabak/cisco/Routing/01_01_ip_routing_overview.md

   * ICMPv6 message types used by NDP
     * Router Solicitation (RS)
       * Sent by a network device when it needs network prefix, prefix length, or default GW
+      * Router Solicitation, Who is the router on the LAN?
       * Sent to the link-local all-routers multicast ff02::2
     * Router Advertisement (RA)
+      * every 200 seconds by default or by replying router solicitation
+      * the neighbor is saying I am the router on the LAN.
-      * If there is an IPv6 router on the link, then it will send to the link-local all-nodes multicast address ff02::1 with prefix information
+      * if there is an IPv6 router on the link, then it will send to the link-local
+      * all-nodes multicast address ff02::1 with prefix information
     * Neighbor Solicitation (NS)
+      * like ARP request, asking information about neighbor; what is your MAC address?
       * Address resolution
       * Duplicate Address Detection (DAD): DAD is also done even if we use DHCPv4 and EUI-64
     * Neighbor Advertisement (NA)
+      * is the reply, the neighbor is saying this is my MAC address

+* Can uses EUI-64 to generate the interface ID portion of the address
+* Prefix is automatically determined from router advertisements

 #### Configuration
 * Example 1